 - (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The property, plant and equipment have been physically verified by the management during the year and no material discrepancies were noticed on such verification.
-In our opinion, the frequency of physical verification programme adopted by the Company, is reasonable having regard to the size of the Company and the nature of its assets. - (c) The title deeds of all the immovable properties held by the Company (other than properties where the Company is the lessee, and the lease agreements are duly executed in
+In our opinion, the frequency of physical verification programme adopted by the Company, is reasonable having regard to the size of the Company and the nature of its assets. - (c) The title deeds of all the immovable properties held by the Company (other than properties where the Company is the lessee, and the lease agreements are duly executed in favour of the lessee) disclosed in note 3 to the standalone financial statements are held in the name of the Company.

-- favour of the lessee) disclosed in note 3 to the standalone financial statements are held in the name of the Company. - (d) The Company has not revalued its Property, Plant and Equipment or intangible assets during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended) and rules made thereunder. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year.
+- (d) The Company has not revalued its Property, Plant and Equipment or intangible assets during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended) and rules made thereunder. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year.
 In our opinion, the coverage and procedure of such verification by the management is appropriate and no discrepancies of 10% or more in the aggregate for each class of inventory were noticed as compared to book records. - (b) As disclosed in note 16 to the standalone financial statements, the Company has been sanctioned a working capital limit in excess of Rs 5 crore by banks based on the security of current assets.
 The quarterly returns/statements, in respect of the working capital limits have been filed by the Company with such banks and such returns/statements are in agreement with the books of account of the Company for the respective periods which were subject to audit, except for the following:

-Name of the Bank Working capital limit sanction (₹ in crore) Nature of current assets offered as security Quarter and Nature of reporting Amount as reported in the quarterly return (₹ in crore) Amount as per books of accounts (₹ in crore) Difference (₹ in crore) Reason/ Remarks Bank of Baroda 304.50 Current assets of the Company (DFCC Project Package 202); 2022 - Current assets 516.02 713.30 (197.28) The Company files quarterly returns for current assets and current liabilities pertains to The Escrow Account (in the name of GIL- SIL JV) maintained for the purpose of Project Package 202 June 30, 2022 - Current assets 826.35 742.79 83.56 Project Package 202 which includes current assets and current liabilities of the Company and GIL SIL JV. working capital as well as term loan along with other working capital as well as term loan lenders and September 30, 2022 - Current assets 790.03 676.71 113.32 The figures included in the table as per books is for the Company.
-The quarterly statement is equipment financed by Laksmi Vilas Bank ('LVB') December 31, 2022- Current assets 753.63 699.75 53.88 further splited between the Company and GIL SIL JV and the Company figures are reconciled with the books of March 31, 2022 - Current liabilities 680.45 882.36 (201 01) accounts.
+Name of the Bank Working capital limit sanction (₹ in crore) Nature of current assets offered as security Quarter and Nature of reporting Amount as reported in the quarterly return (₹ in crore) as per books of accounts (₹ in crore) Difference (₹ in crore) Reason/ Remarks Bank of Baroda 304.50 1.
+Current assets of the Company (DFCC Project Package 202); 2022 - Current assets 516.02 713.30 (197.28) quarterly returns for current assets and current liabilities pertains to for the purpose of June 30, 2022 - Current assets 826.35 742.79 83.56 Project Package 202 which includes current assets and current liabilities of the Company and GIL SIL JV. working capital as well as term loan September 30, 2022 - Current assets 790.03 676.71 113.32 the table as per books is for the Company.
+The quarterly statement is by Laksmi Vilas Bank ('LVB') A 2 C December 31, 2022- Current assets 753.63 699.75 53.88 further splited between the Company and GIL SIL JV and the Company figures are reconciled with the books of March 31, 2022 - Current liabilities 680.45 882.36 (201.91) accounts.